gatsbyjs/gatsby/examples/functions-google-gmail/README.md

     There are **2** environment variable you'll need to add to your project:

     - `GATSBY_GOOGLE_CLIENT_ID`: Fetch the ClientId from the newly created OAuth 2.0 Client ID.
-Yuo can find it in the [Google Credentials Console](https://console.cloud.google.com/apis/credentials)
+You can find it in the [Google Credentials Console](https://console.cloud.google.com/apis/credentials)

     You'll also want to add these as environment variables when deploying to Gatsby Cloud.